Making dispersed data meaningful and accessible.

 Data can be made accessible through in-house and third-party applications empowered by developer-friendly Fast Healthcare Interoperability Resources (FHIR) APIs.

-The core components of the
+The core components of

-Connected Health Interoperability Platform include:
+Health Stack include:

 The heart of the platform is a robust application ecosystem.
 In the same way that independent software developers can create applications that leverage data for users of consumer or business platforms like Facebook or Salesforce, developers will now have a place to market and monetize innovative SMART on FIHR health applications.